-Whether you’re looking to have them removed or refitted, the coronavirus lockdown is throwing a real spanner in the works if you have extensions.
+Before Christmas, many of us will have visited our local salon for a new ‘do, or a freshen up of our extensions.
+Unfortunately you may be wondering what to do now, as the UK is stuck in another lockdown.
 The golden rule of protecting your longer locks is to trust your stylist with any fittings and maintenance.
 But with salons closed, a lot of extension wearers are getting anxious.

-Ramping up your daily efforts to care for your extensions will help to keep them in the best possible shape until lockdown restrictions are lifted.
-“I know from chatting to my clients that women at home are worried about their hair, but I think the main thing is for everyone to embrace this time at home and give our hair the break it deserves!” says Louise Jenkins, education manager for Great Lengths UK & Ireland.
+Ramping up your daily efforts to care for your strands will help to keep them in the best possible shape, if you’re one of many with hair extensions in lockdown.
+“I know from chatting to my clients that women at home are worried about their hair.
+The main thing is for everyone to embrace this time at home, and give our hair the break it deserves!” says Louise Jenkins, education manager for Great Lengths UK & Ireland.

 For Louise, care and attention is key.
-“Separate your bonds daily with your fingers to prevent matting – you may need to do more regularly if your extensions are due out during this isolation period.
+“Separate your bonds daily with your fingers to prevent matting.
+You may need to do this more regularly if your extensions are due out during this isolation period.
 Brush frequently and carefully, and use professional shampoos, conditioners and styling products.
-For extension-wearers we recommend products specifically for extensions or products that are sulphate-free.”
-Louise also suggests laying down the heated tools to give your lengths a break and avoid damage.
+We recommend using products specifically for extensions or products that are sulphate-free.”
+Louise also suggests ditching heated tools to give your lengths a break.

 Always wear a loose plait or low ponytail for bedtime and exercise to reduce matting and pulling on the hair.
-This is also really great to help hold extensions in place as they grow down the hair, and also gives you loose, heat-free waves.
+This will also help to hold extensions in place as they grow down the hair.
+Plus, this gives you loose, heat-free waves.
 Win-win.